Current PhD students: Melanie Duckert, Ieva Daukantas I also advise Masters students and bachelor students.

 Unfortunately syllabi at ITU are not available to people without ITU login, since we use our own internal LearnIT system.
 But I am always happy to share course descriptions and syllabi, just email me and I'll send copies.

 2018-2019: User Experience, The IT University of Copenhagen.
-I am in charge of the new specialization of UX at the graduate degree of Digital Design and Interactive Technologies and teach two of the specialization courses.
+I was in charge of the specialization of UX at the graduate degree of Digital Design and Interactive Technologies and teach two of the specialization courses.
 These courses are no longer available to undergraduate students.

 2016-2017: User Experience, The IT University of Copenhagen, graduate masters course (but available to undergrads).

 2015 and 2016: Theories and Methods of Studying Connective Media (graduate course), Cornell Tech.
 Syllabus here.

 2012-1014: Research methods (undergrad), Stockholm University, Fall 2012, Fall 2014 Software Project Management (undergrad), Stockholm University, Spring 2013

 At UCSD, in the spring and fall quarter 2008, I taught the course 'Theories and Methods for Studying Everyday Technologies' (COHI 175DA) in the department of Communication at UCSD.
 The course website for the latest version of the course is here.